FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/stress_testing.md

   # Copy Configuration File
   # Note:
   #   The default RPC port of the FISCO BCOS blockchain system is 20200.
-If you modify this port, modify the [network.peers] configuration option in config.toml.
+If you modify this port, modify the [network.peers] configuration option in config.toml
   $ cp conf/config-example.toml conf/config.toml
   ```

 ### Step 4.
 Perform the sample stress test procedure

-Java SDK Demo provides a series of stress testing programs, including serial transfer contract stress testing and parallel transfer contract stress testing.
+Java SDK Demo provides a series of stress testing programs, including serial transfer contract stress testing and parallel transfer contract stress testing

 **Note: The following stress test programs are all EVM node execution environments.
 For more information about node configuration, see [Node Configuration](../tutorial/air/config.md)**